Plainva User Guide

 Databases (.base)Viewing notes as a database — views, filters, properties, relations, new entries (similar to Notion, but file-based)

-OKFThe Open Knowledge Format: type, okf_version, index.md management and the optional vault conversion
+OKFThe Open Knowledge Format (0.2): type, provenance and review marks, the bundle version, index.md management and the optional vault conversion

 File Format ReferenceThe exact on-disk format of every vault file — for tools, scripts or an AI editing notes and .base files directly